dbolshak/kudu/kudu-api.md

 - ranges can not be overlapped
 - you must call setRangePartitionColumns on client while creating table if you partition by ranges using not full key
 - you must call addRangePartition on client while creating table with initial range, otherwise Kudu will think that you use unbounded range (and because of ranges could not be overlapped you won’t be able to add more ranges later, because any new range will be overlapped with default unbounded range)
+- carefully planing your partition schema could enable so called `partitioning pruning` option.

+In example above there is no something like `keyFields` (as in example before), this information now is provided in `val schema: org.apache.kudu.Schema`.

 Final example will cover how to use client to perform narrow scans
 ```